22 Feb Mythbusting Hormone Replacement Therapy

 The answer is neither.
 Which is not very sexy, but also not very terrifying.
 In short, how about we all calm down and discuss this like rational people?
 I’ll tell you what I’ve learned about HRT, and you be the judge–after checking with a trusted health practitioner, of course.

-- If you’re convinced that HRT causes breast cancer, blame the Women’s Health Initiative (link to my own blog on WHI), a long-term study that concluded earlier than planned because of a perceived increase in breast cancer among participants.
+- If you’re convinced that HRT causes breast cancer, blame the Women’s Health Initiative, a long-term study that concluded earlier than planned because of a perceived increase in breast cancer among participants.
 It turned out that this study had several problems.
 Subsequent research has found no evidence that HRT causes breast cancer.

 - Estrogen is known to protect against heart disease, stroke, and osteoporosis-related fractures, all of which cause more deaths than breast cancer.